PEC-CSS/slowmokit/docs/methods/metrics/f1Score.md

 The F1-score combines the precision and recall of a classifier into a single metric by taking their harmonic mean.
 It is primarily used to compare the performance of two classifiers.

+Some advantages of F1-score:
+1)Very small precision or recall will result in lower overall score.
+Thus it helps balance the two metrics.
+2)If you choose your positive class as the one with fewer samples, F1-score can help balance the metric across positive/negative samples.

 ## Parameters